 Research Fact:

-As reported by The Government of Canada’s SME Profile Data, incorporating is much more desirable because corporations thrive after the first five years compared to unincorporated businesses.
+As reported by The Government of Canada’s SME Profile Data, incorporation is much more desirable because corporations thrive after the first five years compared to unincorporated businesses.
 If you know what is required to incorporate a business in BC, you can incorporate easily.

 Step 1: Choose Your Company Name & Submit a BC Name Request